ThorRafnar/IPV6_Scanner/README.md

 # IPV6_Scanner
 An ipv6 scanning tool.

-First: Set up the Master API on the node you plan to run the database on.<br>
+<h2>First: Set up the Master API on the node you plan to run the database on.</h2>
 Install MongoDB<br>
 $ apt install mongodb<br>
 Set up data/db directory for MongoDB<br>